Arabic Poetry and Criticism

-The course takes the form of a guided inquiry into the history and genres of classical Arabic poetry, the emergence of modern poetry and the transformation of poetic language, structures and imagery as embodied in selected texts by leading poets.
-It is intended primarily for students taking MA Arabic Literature, but students of Comparative Literature will find it particularly interesting for the study of poetry and its response to the shaping forces of the age in a comparative context.
-The course has an important comparative constituent because of the historical influence of Arabic poetic practices and genres on world poetry (e.g. Troubadour poetry, German Gazell and Muslim Indian devotional poetry) and to the continued presence and influence of primarily Western (but also Asian and African) poetic traditions on modern Arabic poetic experiments.
+The module takes the form of a guided inquiry into the history and genres of classical Arabic poetry, the emergence of modern poetry and the transformation of poetic language, structures and imagery as embodied in selected texts by leading poets.
+Students of Comparative Literature will find it particularly interesting for the study of poetry and its response to the shaping forces of the age in a comparative context.
+The module has an important comparative constituent because of the historical influence of Arabic poetic practices and genres on world poetry (e.g. Troubadour poetry, German Gazell and Muslim Indian devotional poetry) and to the continued presence and influence of primarily Western (but also Asian and African) poetic traditions on modern Arabic poetic experiments.

 The ultimate aim is to sharpen students’ awareness of the significance of poetry to the understanding of vital cultural, social and political processes in Arab societies.
 This aim can only be achieved, however, by attending first to the peculiarities of poetic voice, technique and metrical systems and to the closely allied complexities of self-insight and self-presentation, as well as to the relation to history and tradition.
 Students are expected to be able to apply a range of critical theories to the literature in question and to demonstrate this in their course-work essays.

 This module is taught over 20 weeks with a 2 hour seminar per week.

 Module readings and discussions will be guided by the following major themes: